Reminder... What other people think or say does not change the truth.

 Have you ever had a time in your life when you were in terrible pain or misery and you cried out to God, only to feel like you didn’t hear back from Him?
 I have had that experience many times.
 I have had times in my life when I was literally on my knees, tears streaming down my face, begging God to rescue me – to rescue me from the pain other people had inflicted on me, to rescue me from the pain I had caused to others and myself, to rescue my children from their own mistakes or from the harm inflicted on them by others – but then felt as if God was simply silent.
 Now there have been a million times in my life when God HAS shown up out of nowhere and solved problems that seemed unsolvable to me, or provided and protected me in ways that were astonishing.
 But what about the times when He doesn’t seem to show up?
 Why??

-For over a decade I was in a terribly abusive relationship.
+For over a decade I was in an abusive relationship.
 I was so depressed, and in so much pain, that at times I wondered if death was my only escape.
 I felt trapped, alone, and like no one could understand my misery.
 For years, I cried out to God daily, asking Him to make my abuser more kind, to send someone to rescue me, to help me be perfect so that somehow the abuse would stop.
 But my abuser never got nicer, no one came to rescue me, and I was never able to be perfect enough to stop the abuse.
 The cycle went on and on.
 I suffered in silence most of the time, but at other times, in a desperate attempt to be “rescued,” I would reach out to others for help.
 By some I was offered kind words of encouragement, some urged me to leave the abuse, some questioned me and wondered if I was just exaggerating and being overly dramatic about the things that I was enduring, and some even told me that good Christian girls must never break their commitments, even if it requires enduring abuse.

 I went person to person for "support" (subconsciously searching to be rescued), but no one came and scooped me up to rescue me…Thank God!
 Yes, I just said, “Thank God that no one came to rescue me.”
 Let me explain.
 Since no one came to rescue me, guess who had to rescue me?
 Yep, it was me!
 I had to rescue me.
 And guess how God taught me how to rescue myself?
 By making sure that no one else rescued me.
 What I know now is that God did answer every single one of my desperate prayers.
 He didn’t answer me by specifically giving me what I was asking, because He knew better than me what I needed.
 He knew that if He had rescued me – pulled me immediately out of my situation – I would have likely ended up right back in a similar situation.
 So instead, God allowed my pain to get so bad that I was finally pushed to do the hard work of rescuing myself.
 He provided all of the resources – friends to talk to, support groups to get support from, counselors to guide me, books to find insight from, His Word to provide wisdom – but He forced me to do the work so that I would be changed, not just rescued and left the same.